CodingDH/versions-and-values-jdh/README.md

 The preflight action generates or updates a report markdown file in the repository that provides information about the adherence of the article to the submission guidelines, usually named `report.md`

+`requirements.txt` - stores information about all the libraries, modules, and packages in itself that are used while developing a particular project.

+`runtime.txt` - specify the version of the runtime (e.g. the version of Python ).
+Have python-x.y in runtime.txt to run the repository with Python version x.y

 ## Getting Started

 This repository it's a _template_, that is, it can be used as a starting point for new repositories.